Condense, Don't Just Prune: Enhancing Efficiency and Performance in MoE Layer Pruning: Experiments

-\textbf{Baseline}: For comparative analysis, we primarily benchmark our approach against the \textit{Block Trimming} and \textit{Layer Trimming} methods proposed by \citet{he2024demystifyingcompressionmixtureofexpertsunified}.
-These methods serve as strong baselines for pruning MoE models and are directly relevant to our study.
-Both pruning methods prune all experts in the layer.
-They adopt Block Influence for pruning as introduced in \citet{men2024shortgptlayerslargelanguage}.
+\textbf{Experimental Methods}: We primarily compare our method against the \textit{Block Drop} and \textit{Layer Drop} \citep{he2024demystifyingcompressionmixtureofexpertsunified} and \textit{M-SMoE} \citep{li2024mergecompressdemystifyefficient}.
+These methods serve as strong baselines for pruning MoE models and are directly relevant to our study. \textit{Block Drop} and \textit{Layer Drop} \textbf{prune all experts} and the routing process in the layer, which is more aggressive than our method, while \textit{M-SMoE} more conservatively retains the routing process and only merges the experts into a smaller number.
+We also compared the results with dense models that have similar activations, such as GPT-Neo-2.7B \citep{gao2020pile}, OPT-2.7B \citep{zhang2022optopenpretrainedtransformer}, BLOOM-3B \citep{press2022trainshorttestlong}, and OpenLLaMA-3B \citep{touvron2023llama}.